Selected Work in Progress

 Author(s): Gonçalo Lima, Miguel Nunes

 Abstract: We study the effect of exposure to peers with college-educated parents on the school outcomes of children from less educated households.
 For identification, we exploit within-family-by-year variation to control for the significant non-random sorting of parents into schools, and time-varying shocks to the family environment.
-We use rich administrative data from Portugal, a school system with some of the largest gaps in educational attainment by children's socio-economic status among OECD countries.
-We find that moving a student from the tenth to the 90th percentile in the distribution of exposure to children with college-educated parents is equivalent to about a fifth of the gap in grade repetition by parental education.
-In middle school, we also find that a standard deviation increase in exposure increases GPA by 2.6 percent of a standard deviation, and reduces the proportion of failed school subjects by 3.4 percent of a standard deviation.
-Our findings suggest that policies curtailing segregation across schools based on parental education can play an important role in helping to close large achievement gaps between these groups.
+We use a rich administrative data from Portugal, a school system with some of the largest gaps in educational attainment by children's socioeconomic status among OECD countries.
+We find that moving a student from the 10th to the 90th percentile in the distribution of exposure to children with college-educated parents is equivalent to closing about a fifth of the gap in grade repetition by parental education.
+We show that the effect on grade repetition is partly driven by improved school performance, consistent with a social contagion type of mechanism.
+However, we also show suggestive evidence that schools fail fewer students who were eligible to repeat when faced with higher concentrations of students with college-educated parents.

 Grading Leniency and Educational Choices: Evidence from a Blind Grading Regime